Saraya Bevis: Early life

-Saraya Jade Bevis was born in Norwich on 17 August 1992.
-She is part of a professional wrestling family; her parents, Julia Hamer-Bevis and Patrick Bevis, and her older brothers, Roy Bevis and Zak Bevis, are wrestlers.
-The family runs the World Association of Wrestling promotion in Norwich and her mother owns and operates Bellatrix Female Warriors, a women's wrestling promotion also based in Norwich.
-Bevis' mother once wrestled not knowing she was seven months pregnant with Bevis.
-Bevis and her family lived in a council house in Norwich.
-She attended The Hewett School in Norwich.
-As a child, she was scared of wrestling because of the injuries her family received, and had wanted to become a zoologist.
-From age 10, Bevis would occasionally get in the ring and fight one of her brothers, and her father would teach her wrestling moves.
-Bevis' younger brother died when she was 13.
-At the age of 15, she worked as a bouncer and bartender at her parents' pub while they were away.
+Saraya-Jade Bevis was born in Norwich on 17 August 1992, the daughter of professional wrestlers Julia Hamer-Bevis and Patrick Bevis.
+Her older brother Zak, older half-brother Roy, and nephew Ricky are also wrestlers.
+The family runs the World Association of Wrestling (WAW) promotion in Norwich, while her mother also owns and operates the female-only Bellatrix Female Warriors (BFW) promotion in Norwich.
+Her mother once wrestled while unknowingly seven months pregnant with Bevis.

+Bevis grew up in a council house in Norwich, where she attended The Hewett School.
+As a child, she was scared of wrestling because of the injuries suffered by her family, and instead wanted to become a zoologist.
+From the age of 10, she would occasionally get in the ring and fight her brothers while her father taught her wrestling moves.
+Bevis's younger brother died when she was 13.
+At the age of 15, she started working as a bouncer and bartender at her parents' pub while they were away for wrestling bookings.

+In the mid-2020s, Bevis disclosed that during her childhood, she and her brother Zak were sexually abused by a guest staying regularly at their home.
+Bevis's parents did not know about the abuse, and Bevis herself was not able to process the trauma until a 2021 phone call with Zak.
+Bevis has stated the trauma of her abuse contributed to drug abuse later in life.